LironHazan/npm-dependencies-mcp/README.md

 ```

 ## Overview
-This protocol provides a structured approach to analyze, query, and manage NPM dependencies across a JavaScript/TypeScript monorepo.
-It establishes a series of investigative questions and automated checks to maintain dependency health and understand dependency relationships.
+This is a comprehensive tool that provides powerful analysis, querying, and management capabilities for NPM dependencies in JavaScript/TypeScript monorepos through an MCP (Model Context Protocol) server.
+It offers an intuitive interface for running automated checks to maintain dependency health, understand relationships between packages, and make informed decisions about your dependency management strategy.

 ## Available Commands